 Yes, and early repayment is encouraged.
 Students can contact their loan servicer directly to make payment arrangements at any time.
 Students can visit the National Student Loan Data System (NSLDS) website, www.nslds.ed.gov, for lender contact information and to see a breakdown of all federal loans.

 How much will my monthly loan payments be?

 You can utilize a Repayment Estimator to estimate your monthly federal student loan payments under each repayment plan.

-The U.S. Department of Education has added Unusual Enrollment History (UEH) flags to some Student Aid Reports (SARs) beginning in the 2013/2014 school year.
-These flags identify students with Unusual Enrollment Histories who may have received Pell Grant funds at numerous colleges or universities within a short timeframe.
+The U.S. Department of Education has added Unusual Enrollment History (UEH) flags to some Student Aid Reports (SARs) beginning in the 2013-2014 school year.
+These flags identify students with Unusual Enrollment Histories who may have received federal aid at numerous colleges or universities within a short timeframe.
 Federal Title IV Student Aid cannot be disbursed until a student's Unusual Enrollment History is resolved.

 The Financial Aid Office is required to review your complete enrollment history for any college or university you attended, and requires that you provide official college transcripts from those schools.
 Additional documentation, such as a doctor's note or hospital bill if you were ill, confirmation of change of address if you had to relocate, proof of unemployment if you became unemployed, a death certificate if there was a death in the family, or a military order if you had a military obligation may also be requested.

 What if my Title IV eligibility is denied because of my Unusual Enrollment History?

 If you are selected for an Unusual Enrollment History review, you will be denied Title IV eligibility if you fail to submit documents requested by the Financial Aid Office or if there is reason to believe that you are attending the college for the sole purpose of obtaining federal Title IV funds.
 If your eligibility is denied, you may appeal the decision by contacting the Financial Aid Office.